 Controversies

-- Criticized by the populist wing for being too aligned with GOP leadership
+- Criticized by the populist right for being leadership aligned and institutionalist in style.

 Top Donors